theopn/theopn.github.io/content/blog/2025-11-28-framework-intel-ax210-upgrade.md

 +++
 date = '2025-11-28T22:40:33-05:00'
 draft = false
-title = 'Upgrading My Framework 13 With Suspicious Intel AX210 Network Card' tags = ["laptop", "framework", "Linux"]
+title = 'Upgrading My Framework 13 With A Suspicious Intel AX210 Network Card' tags = ["laptop", "framework", "Linux"]
 +++

 > Update on 2025-12-27:
 >
-> After using my laptop for a month, I can tell you that the connection has been so much more reliable, it feels like a different laptop now.
+> After using my laptop for a month, I can say that the connection has been so much more reliable, it feels like a different laptop now.
 > It almost instantly connects to the school WiFi after being awaken from sleep, and it has never dropped a connection, even in a very crowded library during the final's week.
 >
 > It clearly was a worthy upgrade for under $25.

 MediaTek RZ616 network cards that ship with Framework laptops with AMD Ryzen 7040 series or Ryzen "AI" 300 series CPU are [known](https://community.frame.work/t/solved-rz616-wifi-issues/42240) [to](https://www.reddit.com/r/framework/comments/1bavjic/friendly_psa_the_ax210_does_work_in_the_amd_7040/) [be](https://community.frame.work/t/intel-ax210-solved-my-wifi-issues/72880) [unreliable](https://community.frame.work/t/mediatek-rz616-very-slow).
 I too, have been experiencing issues with it in my Framework 13.
-The speed is acceptable, but establishing connection, especially with my school Wi-Fi that uses 802.1x authentication, would take minutes, and in many densely populated areas, it would disconnect frequently.
+The speed is acceptable, but establishing connection, especially with my school WiFi that uses 802.1x authentication, would take minutes, and in many densely populated areas, it would disconnect frequently.
 Since it was on Black Friday sale, I bought the Intel AX210 from the Amazon link in [this Framework forum thread](https://community.frame.work/t/intel-ax210-solved-my-wifi-issues/72880).
 It seemed to be a popular upgrade, and as long as you get one *without* the Intel vPro, it is a simple and effective upgrade.